joelkesler/openshift-craft/README.md

 It has been configured to run on the **Zend Server** Gear with the **MySQL** cartridge. **This is still very much a work in progress.
 Use at your own risk**

+## Installing Tips

+Be sure to add the **MySQL** catridge to your gear running the craft install before initiating the install.
+If not, you may get errors stating craft is unable to use the provided database credentials to connect.
+This is possibly due to Zend cacheing the output of the installer script.

+The img folder is a place to store your asset uploads.
+It is available internally with the path "img/" and externally with {{yourdomain}}.com/img/

 ## How does it work?

 I have placed a lightly-modified copy of Craft in the  .openshift/ directory.
-The deploy shell script in the .openshift/action_hooks/ directory moves the craft folder into the persistent data directory on first run.
+The deploy shell script in the .openshift/action_hooks/ directory copies the craft folder into the persistent-data directory on first run.

+(I do this because Craft has its own auto-update system that updates both itself and the mysql database.)

 ## What has been modified in the Craft folder?